Soft-Bred/Standard-Deviation/README.md

 ```

 ## Optional
 Changing The First Value Of The Table Titles (In This Example `Number Of Parked Cars / Hour`)
-This wont Change Anything, But If You Want A Screenshot, You Might Want To.
+This Won't Change Anything, But If You Want A Screenshot, You Might Want To.

 Change The Fist Value In This List:
 ```py